Photo courtesy of Jen Stamps (Creative Commons)

 More importantly, why did you share it?
 Was it funny?
 Did it make you angry?

 You can better understand the research about viral content if you look at what motivates your own sharing.

 5If you haven’t already, begin to identify your champions.
 Create a private venue using a Facebook Group so that you can deepen your connection with these folks.
 When it’s time to launch a tightly defined fundraising effort, they’ll be ready to go.

 What makes your community share?John Haydon delivers social web strategy solutions for “the quick, the smart, and the slightly manic.”
 Curious?
-Then connect up: Contact John by email, see his profile page, visit the John Haydon blog, follow him on Twitter and Google Plus or leave a comment.
+Then visit the John Haydon blog, follow him on Twitter or leave a comment.

 This work is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported.